swap357/blog/tests/README.md

 metadata, stylesheet presence, RSS, and archive coverage.
 It also allows only the configured Giscus and local Useful scripts on articles, checks lazy loading, stable mapping, local theme and fallback link, and rejects external CSS resources and downloaded fonts.
+The FaaS article checks the timing totals and AWS specification units.
+Its charts render without JavaScript.
+Its qualitative response-time SVG must have a smooth curve, descriptive axes, and no numeric ticks.
 Published articles must appear in both the archive and RSS.
 Sitemap URLs must match published pages, robots.txt must advertise the sitemap, and CNAME must match the configured hostname.
 Checks adapt as articles are added.